grc-iit/coeus-adapter/README.md

 make -j8
 ```

 Note:
-To enable metadata and function trace feature, please add flag during cmake
+To enable the metadata and function trace features, please add the appropriate flags during the CMake configuration.
 ```
 cmake .. -Dmeta_enabled=ON -Ddebug_mode=ON
 ```

 ## Derived Variable
-To use the adios2 derived variable feature, please go to derived_merged branch and install adios2 latest version with derived enabled
+To use the Adios2 derived variable feature, please switch to the derived_merged branch and install the latest version of Adios2 with the derived feature enabled.

+## Hermes Info log
+The Hermes info log is disabled by default.
+To enable the Hermes log, please set log_verbosity = 1 in hermes_run.